sika-007/siktionary/README.md

 # Welcome to Siktionary

 #### This application is a tool designed to help users quickly look up the meanings of words.
-It is a simple and easy-to-use interface that provides access to a large database of words, along with their definitions, audio pronunciation, synonyms, antonyms, and relevant examples of usage.
+It is a simple, minimalist and easy-to-use interface that provides access to a large database of words, along with their definitions, audio pronunciation, synonyms, antonyms, and relevant examples of usage.

 ### Check out the live site [here](https://siktionary.netlify.app/)